Vi and Vim Text Editors commands Explained

 vi and vim delete single character

-Reverting (undo/redo) the last command or action
+Reverting (undo/redo) the last action

 command to undo or redo vi and vim